awsdocs/amazon-emr-management-guide/doc_source/emr-automatic-scaling.md

 Automatic scaling in Amazon EMR requires an IAM role with permissions to add and terminate instances when scaling activities are triggered\.
 A default role configured with the appropriate role policy and trust policy, `EMR_AutoScaling_DefaultRole`, is available for this purpose\.
 When you create a cluster with a scaling policy for the first time using the AWS Management Console, Amazon EMR creates the default role and attaches the default managed policy for permissions, `AmazonElasticMapReduceforAutoScalingRole`\.

 When you create a cluster with an automatic scaling policy using the AWS CLI, you must first ensure that either the default IAM role exists, or that you have a custom IAM role with a policy attached that provides the appropriate permissions\.
 To create the default role, you can run the `create-default-roles` command before you create a cluster\.
 You can then specify `--auto-scaling-role EMR_AutoScaling_DefaultRole` option when you create a cluster\.
 Alternatively, you can create a custom automatic scaling role and then specify it when you create a cluster, for example `--auto-scaling-role MyEMRAutoScalingRole`\.
 If you create a customized automatic scaling role for Amazon EMR, we recommend that you base permissions policies for your custom role based on the managed policy\.
-For more information, see [Configure IAM Roles for Amazon EMR Permissions to AWS Services and Resources](emr-iam-roles.md)\.
+For more information, see [Configure IAM Service Roles for Amazon EMR Permissions to AWS Services and Resources](emr-iam-roles.md)\.

 ## Understanding Automatic Scaling Rules<a name="emr-scaling-rules"></a>